vcflib/vcflib/doc/bFst.md

 # NAME

-bFst
+**bFst**

 # SYNOPSIS

-usage: bFst --target 0,1,2,3,4,5,6,7 --background 11,12,13,16,17,19,22 --file my.vcf --deltaaf 0.1
+**bFst** --target 0,1,2,3,4,5,6,7 --background 11,12,13,16,17,19,22 --file my.vcf --deltaaf 0.1

 # DESCRIPTION

-bFst is a Bayesian approach to Fst.
-Importantly bFst accounts for genotype uncertainty in the model using genotype likelihoods.
+**bFst** is a Bayesian approach to Fst.
+Importantly **bFst** accounts for genotype uncertainty in the model using genotype likelihoods.
 For a more detailed description see: `A Bayesian approach to inferring population structure from dominant markers' by Holsinger et al. Molecular Ecology Vol 11, issue 7 2002.
 The likelihood function has been modified to use genotype likelihoods provided by variant callers.
 There are five free parameters estimated in the model: each subpopulation's allele frequency and Fis (fixation index, within each subpopulation), a free parameter for the total population's allele frequency, and Fst.